TheMiningKing/tmk-website-jan-2018/source/_posts/Tor-Proofing-the-World-s-First-Crypto-Shopping-Cart.md

 sudo /etc/init.d/ssh reload
 ```

 If you log out and attempt to login with a password via `root` or your user, you will now be denied.
-Only the holder of the private `rsa_id` file can gain access to the server.
+Only the holder of the private `rsa_id` file can gain access.

 ## Setup shop